AMC ManagementAMC Management Software India

 Buying a CRM and calling it AMC software

-A CRM can manage customer relationships, but it may not manage service visits, technician work, asset history, and contract renewal execution.
-If AMC is core revenue, test the actual AMC workflow.
+A common AMC software mistake is buying a CRM and calling it AMC software.
+A CRM can manage customer relationships, but it may not manage service visits, technician work, asset history, contract terms, payment status, and renewal execution.
+If AMC is core revenue, test the actual AMC workflow before buying.
+The software should prove that it can schedule visits, capture field proof, and support renewals.

 Tracking renewals but not visits